profmarcondes/emb22109_old/labs/lab02/README.md

 ## Use a rootfs overlay to setup the network

-The BeagleBone Black Wireless does not have any Ethernet interface, so we will use Ethernet over USB to provide network connectivity between our embedded system and the development PC.
+We will use Ethernet over USB to provide network connectivity between our embedded system and the development PC.
 To achieve this we will need to:

 1. Add an init script to setup network over USB
 2. Add a configuration file that configures the network interface with the appropriate IP address
+3. Instal DHCP Server to provide automatic configuration of network on development PC.

 ### Init script for USB network setup